ONSdigital/sds/README.md

 * Python 3.11
 * Docker or credentials for GCloud

-You will need to make a choice to run with either the Firestore emulator or a real firestore instance.
+You will need to make a choice to run with either GCP service emulators or the real thing.
 Instructions for setting up both are included below.

 ### Setting up a virtual environment